Brachytherapy techniques have been a powerhouse in the treatment of cancer since the beginning of the twentieth century.

-Low Dose Rate uses a smaller strength radioactive source and is associated with longer treatment times especially for a one-off treatment.
-The most commonly used Low Dose Rate treatment site is for the prostate, which involves permanent placement of tiny radioactive seeds inside the tissue of the prostate.
-This Low Dose Rate approach has been used in the treatment of head and neck tumours during which low activity sealed sources are temporarily placed at the cancer source for several days and then removed.
+A low Dose Rate uses a smaller strength radioactive source and is associated with longer treatment times especially for one-off treatment.
+The primary use of low dose rate treatment is the prostate.
+This involves inserting tiny radioactive seeds inside the prostate tissue.
+This low dose rate approach has been used in the treatment of head and neck tumours during which low activity sealed sources are temporarily placed at the cancer source for several days and then removed.

-High Dose Rate uses a higher strength radioactive source contained within an after-loader device.
-The after-loader is capable of delivering the radioactive source for a brief period of time by using catheters and needles placed inside the tumour site.
+High Dose Rate applies a higher strength of radioactive source contained within the after-loader device.
+The aim of the after-loader is to deliver the radioactive source in the vicinity of the tumour for a brief period of time.
+This is usually facilitated by the use of catheters and needles which are inserted into the tumour site.

-High Dose Rate treatment is a much shorter procedure – minutes compared to several days of Low Dose Rate treatments.
-However, High Dose Rate treatment does require multiple sessions and has become the more favourable option to replace Low Dose Rate techniques for the majority of body sites.
+High dose rate treatment is a much shorter procedure – minutes compared to several days of low dose rate treatments.
+However, high dose rate treatment requires multiple sessions and has become the more favourable option to replace low dose rate techniques for most body sites.

 Pulsed dose rate brachytherapy treatment combines the physical advantages of high-dose-rate technology with the radiobiological advantages of low-dose-rate brachytherapy.
 Pulsed brachytherapy consists of using a stronger radiation source than for low-dose-rate brachytherapy and produces a series of short exposures of up to 30 minutes in every hour to approximately the same total dose in the same overall time as with the low-dose-rate brachytherapy.

-Modern afterloading equipment offers certain advantages over interstitial or intracavitary insertion of separate needles, tubes, seeds and wires.
-Automatic removal of the radiation source from the patient into a shielded safe eliminates radiation exposure to staff and visitors.
+The advancements in afterloading equipment provide several advantages over intracavitary insertion of separate tubes, wires, needles and seeds.
+The internal radioactive source is removed from the patient using an automated approach to reduce radiation exposure.
 The radiation exposure is also reduced to the staff who formerly loaded and unloaded a multiplicity of radioactive sources into the catheters and tubes.